-As the UN hosts world leaders to discuss the Ukraine war crisis and resuscitation of the global society from its fallout as a whole, UN Women zeros in on how the conflict and its devastating ripples are impacting women and girls worldwide.
+As the UN hosts world leaders to discuss the Ukraine war crisis and its fallout, UN Women zeros in on how the conflict and its devastating ripples are impacting women and girls worldwide.

 View this post on Instagram

-Developed in collaboration with the UN Global Crisis Response Group on the War in Ukraine (GCRG), the report focuses on the acute threat that conflict and crisis are bringing to women’s livelihoods, health, and well-being, and what the world must immediately do to address this.
+Developed in collaboration with the UN Global Crisis Response Group on the War in Ukraine (GCRG), the report focuses on the impact that conflict and crisis are having on women’s livelihoods, health, and well-being, and what the world must immediately do to address this.

 UN Women highlight how the war’s global impact on oil, gas, and food supply, as well as its catalysis of skyrocketing prices, has caused an increase in food insecurity and energy poverty.
 They stress that these unprecedented circumstances have exacerbated existing inequality, and drastically widened the already wide gender gap in hunger, education, and poverty.